 Through Project Management Strategies & Methodologies, you will learn to initiate, plan, execute, monitor, control, and close a project successfully.
 You will build stakeholder buy-in every step of the way and strengthen your core skills as a manager.
 You also can leverage your capabilities to enter a new career track as a project manager, estimator, or scheduler.

 As a student in Project Management Strategies & Methodologies, you will learn to initiate new projects and lead them to completion with these key capabilities:

-Tuition for the 2017-2018 Academic Year: $2,526 per ½ credit course.
+Tuition for the 2018-2019 Academic Year: $3,436 (2 credits).
 Purchase of books and other required course materials are the responsibility of the student.
 Payment is due with course registration.
 You can pay by VISA, Mastercard, Discover, or check (payable to Trustees of Tufts College).
 Additional details on tuition and registration.